 Ease of use

-If you're after an efficient robot vacuum cleaner then we would highly recommend buying the iRobot Roomba 980 which happens to be our top pick in our best robot vacuum cleaners buyer's guide.
-But how is it at picking up pet hair?
-Read on to find out.
+If you're after an efficient robot vacuum cleaner then we would highly recommend buying the iRobot Roomba 980 which happens to be our top pick in our best robot vacuum cleaners buyer's guide and is competent when it comes to picking up pet hair.

 A quick clean for pet hair